selwynpolit/d9book/book/nodes-and-fields.md

 ### Function to read and write multivalue fields

 Here is a function which reads and writes multivalue fields safely.
-You pass it the `$node->field_name`, the index (vote_number) etc. and then it builds and returns an array formatted for updating the field data.
+You pass it the `$node->field_name`, the index (vote_number), etc., and then it builds and returns an array formatted for updating the field data.
 It can also update the array if you pass in a value.

 It could probably be genericized further.